Set Up The Project On The Firebase Website

 - To build a Firestore Database, follow these steps:

-1. In the left-hand menu of your project console, click on Build
+1. In the left-hand menu of your project console, click on Build and select Firestore Database.

-2. Click on Create database
+2. Click on Create database.

-.
+3. Select a location for the server hosting the database.
+Click on Next.
 Note that your institution may have restrictions on the location of the server.
 Click Next

-4. Select Start in production mode
+4. Select Start in production mode selected and click Create.

 You have now configured Firebase for your project.
 Next, we will connect your local project to Firebase and deploy your web-based experiment.